When would water move out of a cell?

 The membrane is called semipermeable, meaning that some things can pass through without assistance, while other things cannot.
 Water is a charged molecule, so it cannot get through the lipid part of the bilayer.
 In order to allow water to move in and out, cells have special proteins that act as a doorway.

-See also How do I track a freight shipment?
+See also How do I calculate percentages in Excel?

 Can water still move across a membrane in an isotonic environment?